 With the 2021 Bronco, Ford resurrects an old name after a long hiatus and grafts it on to a new, boxy off-roader that looks a lot like the old one.
 We don’t mind.
 It’s nostalgia in a good way, like sitcom cast reunions and sugary cereal.

-MORE: Read our 2021 Ford Bronco preview
+MORE: Read our 2021 Ford Bronco review

 Its looks stretch way back to the 1960s boxy off-road bricks that Ford made by the hundreds of thousands.
 The broad, flat grille is bookended by round headlights that sit above chunky bumpers that can swap in and out with just a few screws.
-The body sides are flat and easily repairable, a deep crease is the only styling element that runs along the bottom of the windows.
+The body sides are flat and easily repairable; a deep crease is the only styling element that runs along the bottom of the windows.
 The rear swing gate opens wide and includes a bottle opener and a slide-out bench that doubles as front-row seats to our next campfire.

 It seats up to five, although with the removable roof the sky is actually the limit here.

 Automatic emergency braking is standard on all models, and an 8.0-inch touchscreen is equipped on all versions, upgradable to a 12.0-inch version.
 Cloth or vinyl upholstery is more likely, although real leathers are on offer.